mcpcpc/kirc/README.md

 *   **KISS** is an acronym for [Keep It Simple Stupid](https://en.wikipedia.org/wiki/KISS_principle), which is a design principle noted by the U.S. Navy in 1960s.
 The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.
 *   **POSIX** is an acronym for [Portable Operating System Interface](https://opensource.com/article/19/7/what-posix-richard-stallman-explains), which is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
 The *C99* Standard is preferred over other versions (e.g. *C89* or *C11*) since this currently the only one specified by [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/c99.html).

-## Known Bugs

-Some users may experience abnormal *BACKSPACE* key press behavior, particularly when trying to return to a previous line being editted.
-This has been confirmed to be an [upstream issue](https://github.com/mcpcpc/kirc/issues/39) and has been reported accordingly to the known impacted terminal emulators.
-While we wait for the upstream fixes, I would recommend using [urxvt](https://wiki.archlinux.org/index.php/Rxvt-unicode) or a terminal multiplexer (such as [screen](https://www.gnu.org/software/screen/) or [tmux](https://github.com/tmux/tmux/wiki)), which seemed to have resolved this by setting the [terminfo](https://osr507doc.sco.com/en/man/html.M/terminfo.M.html) `<bw>` flag as default.
-Alternatively, you can try to set terminfo `<bw>` flag manually by passing the command escape sequence `echo -e "\x1b[?45h"` or using the *tputs* function before starting *kirc*.

 ## Contact